amphora/patentsafe-stripper/README.md

 ### Options: ###
-    -f, --force     Force copy to non-empty directory -h, --help      Displays help message
+    -f, --force     Force copy to non-empty directory -t, --throttle  Throttle the speed of the stripper (0-10) [Default 0] -h, --help      Displays help message
     -v, --version   Display the version, then exit
     -q, --quiet     Output as little as possible, overrides verbose -V, --verbose   Verbose output

+### Throttle ###

+The `-t` or `--throttle` option may be used to put a small delay before processing each file.
+The higher this setting the greater the delay.
+If system resources are of serious concern you should use system tools to start this script with modified process priority so the kernel can schedule appropriately.

 Requirements
 ------------